VentGrey/Epitaph/README.md

   - SSID indicator (Lemonbar Only)
   - Systray (Polybar Only)
 - Doom One colorscheme (Taken from DT's [xmobar config](https://gitlab.com/dwt1/dtos-configs/-/blob/main/etc/skel/.config/xmobar/xmobarrc))
-- Very tiny POSIX Shell power manager
+- Very tiny rust power manager
 - An integrated script for wallpaper slideshows

 > (Also yes, this is a King Crimson reference)